 There are so many amazing plants out there, some you'll find just outside your door, others you find while exploring new and interesting places and ecosystems.
 Below you'll find a variety of common (and a few unique) plants with their common & Latin names.
 Some plant families may have too many individuals to list so their family name and a link to a more in-depth source will be available (i.e. goldenrods, asters, smartweed).
 I hope this easy to use guide will help you with identifying and learning more about the plants around you!

-Spring wildflower season begins for me when I find the first Skunk Cabbage emerging from the frozen ground (sometimes as early as January), the season continues on through April or May until the Bloodroot & Wild Ginger get crowded out by the Cleavers.
+Spring wildflower season begins in March with the first hepatica and spring beauties begin blooming, the season continues on through April or May until the Bloodroot & Wild Ginger get crowded out by the Cleavers.

 In summer, the wildflowers are less common in the forest (as the canopy fills out there's not enough light for the plants), and are more common in the open fields, prairies, and meadows.
 Summer wildflowers, for the purpose of putting a time frame on things, end when the goldenrod begins to burst into bloom (September/October).